NoWare-Development/trasm/INSTRUCTIONS.md

 * `C` - constant

 ## Supported Instructions
-__TRASM__ does not support all instructions but we are tried to implement most of the __most-needed__ instructions.
+__TRASM__ does not support all instructions but we are trying to implement most of the __most-needed__ instructions.

 There's all of them: